Frequently Asked Questions (FAQ)

 Usually, translation projects are quoted on a per word basis, in order to calculate all the resources and costs required to carry out the project.
 In order to send you a quote, our project managers need to have access to the documents so they can analyse them.

-Any complaints must be sent to our Quality Department with the following information:
+Any complaints must be sent to our Quality Department, and include the following information:

-- They have not been made in good faith.
+- Has not been filed in good faith.